Farm women have always been an integral part of any farm operation. But the numbers show that the role of women in farming continues to grow in Iowa.

 O’Rourke describes Annie’s Project as a six-week program “intended to educate and empower farm women to be better business partners by managing and organizing critical information, improving decision-making skills, and networking with other farm women.”

-The program starts on Thursday, January 16 in Manchester at the GNB Bank meeting room.
-The class meets for six consecutive evenings from 5:30 to 8:30 p.m. with a light supper served at 5:00 p.m.
+The program starts on Thursday, February 6 at the Country Junction in Dyersville.
+The class meets for six consecutive mornings from 9:00 a.m.-Noon with a light lunch served when the program concludes at noon.

-The registration fee is $75 for the 18-hour program and includes all materials as well as the light supper.
+The registration fee is $75 for the 18-hour program and includes all materials as well as the light lunch.
 Class size is limited to 25 women.

 Annie’s Project is a farm management risk education program designed for women and facilitated by women agriculture professionals.
 Sessions include brief presentations and extended discussions with women agriculture professionals on topics of importance to participants’ future in agribusiness.